Qiskit/rustworkx/paper.md

 &nbsp;

->> Network and graph analysis is a widely applicable field of research, and Python is a popular language.
+>> Network and graph analysis is a widely applicable field of research, and Python is a popular programming language.
 In _[retworkx](https://github.com/Qiskit/retworkx)_, we provide a high-performance, flexible graph and network analysis library for Python. _retworkx_ is inspired by _NetworkX_ [@SciPyProceedings_11] but addresses many performance concerns of the latter. _retworkx_ is particularly suited for performance-sensitive applications that use graph representations.

 # Statement of need